Titles and Affiliations

 What’s next

-Dr. Chodosh and his team will test the role of the candidate genes that they identified in tumor dormancy and recurrence.
-They will also investigate the role of the candidate genes in the development of resistance to therapy and will continue experiments to determine the molecular and cellular basis for the impact of obesity on breast cancer recurrence.
-Improving our understanding of tumor dormancy and recurrence and developing therapies that specifically target dormant residual cancer cells is a critical step toward reducing breast cancer mortality.
+In the next year, the team will continue using their novel genetically engineered laboratory models to probe the functional role of genes implicated in tumor dormancy and recurrence.
+They will also continue experiments to determine the molecular and cellular basis of obesity on breast cancer recurrence.
+Therapeutic approaches that specifically target the unique biological vulnerabilities of dormant cancer cells represent a new frontier in breast cancer research.

 Biography

-Dr. Lewis A. Chodosh is a physician-scientist who received a BS in Molecular Biophysics and Biochemistry from Yale University, and MD from Harvard Medical School, and a PhD. in Biochemistry from M.I.T. in the laboratory of Dr. Phillip Sharp.
-He performed his clinical training in Internal Medicine and Endocrinology at the Massachusetts General Hospital, after which he was a postdoctoral research fellow with Dr. Philip Leder at Harvard Medical School.
+Lewis A. Chodosh, MD, PhD is the Chair of the Department of Cancer Biology at the Perelman School of Medicine, Associate Director for Basic Science, Director of Tumor Biology, and co-Director of the 2-PREVENT Translational Center of Excellence at the Abramson Family Cancer Research Institute at the University of Pennsylvania.
+He is a physician-scientist who received a BS in Molecular Biophysics and Biochemistry from Yale University, an MD from Harvard Medical School, and a PhD in Biochemistry from MIT in the laboratory of Dr. Phillip Sharp.
+He performed his clinical training in Internal Medicine and Endocrinology at Massachusetts General Hospital and conducted postdoctoral training with Dr. Philip Leder at Harvard Medical School.
 Dr. Chodosh joined the faculty of the University of Pennsylvania in 1994, where he is currently a Professor in the Departments of Cancer Biology, Cell & Developmental Biology, and Medicine.
-Dr. Chodosh serves as Chairman of the Department of Cancer Biology, Associate Director for Basic Science of the Abramson Cancer Center, and Director of Tumor Biology for the Abramson Family Cancer Research Institute at the University of Pennsylvania.
-Dr. Chodosh also serves as Editor-in-Chief of Breast Cancer.
-His research focuses on genetic, genomic and molecular approaches to understanding breast cancer susceptibility and pathogenesis.
+Dr. Chodosh also serves as Editor-in-Chief of Breast Cancer Research, and he was inducted into the National Academy of Medicine in 2017.

 BCRF Investigator Since